 Missing drive letter

-This is one of the most common sources of non-detected external hard drive.
+This is one of the most common sources of a non-detected external hard drive.
 A drive letter is actually the latter you see in front of your drive or partition, such as C:\ is the partition letter of your boot volume.
 Each of the storage media that you connect to your system needs a drive letter in order to access it.
 In case it is missing due to any reason, then the drive will not be shown.

-To change the Drive letter follow the below mentioned steps:
+To change the Drive letter follow the below-mentioned steps:

 - Go to Disk Management